Trewaters/Tanda-DAO/README.md

 type: `bagels` in the root directory of the project.
 Window to `http://localhost:9091/` will open to view the contract prototype and GUI.

+**"t3Frontend"** is for prototyping the front end to Tanda DAO.
+Uses the Next.js React framework.

 ## Code scaffolding

 ## Build